mychan24/git_github_bookdown/README.md

 Authors: [@mychan24](https://github.com/mychan24) & [@epongpipat](https://github.com/epongpipat)

 ## Acknowledgement

-This tutorial includes a huge amount of 'borrowing' from [Software Carpentry's tutorial](https://swcarpentry.github.io/git-novice/).
+* This tutorial includes a huge amount of 'borrowing' from [Software Carpentry's tutorial](https://swcarpentry.github.io/git-novice/).
 Software Carpentry makes provides a lot of resources for other courses and teaching in general.
 Check them out!

+* Thanks to [@jennywxyz](https://github.com/jennywxyz) for providing feedback and proofreading.